5HT/DependentLinearPi/README.md

-# A Dependently-Typed Linear π-Calculus in Agda
+# A Dependently Typed Linear π-Calculus in Agda

 DLπ is an Agda formalization of the **linear π-calculus** with **dependent pairs**.
 It allows for the modeling of structured